 Some of the reputed awards earned by National Insurance are:

 - Indian Insurance Awards for best under-served market penetration

 National Insurance Company offers a wide range of policies to target different sectors like:

 - Personal Insurance Policy: It includes medical insurance, auto insurance and property insurance

-- Rural Insurance: It provides protection to agriculture and rural businesses against natural disasters
+- Rural Insurance: It protects agriculture and rural businesses against natural disasters

 - Industrial Insurance: It offers protection to industrial goods against theft, fire, etc.

-- Commercial Insurance: It provides protection against loss and damage of property during transit
+- Commercial Insurance: It protects against loss and damage of property during transit

 Why Choose the National Insurance Company?

 Below are some of the reasons that make National Insurance Company a preferred choice for policy buyers in India: